pdfernhout/High-Performance-Organizations-Reading-List/README.md

 by Manuel De Landa
 http://www.t0.or.at/delanda/meshwork.htm

-Much of the essay is about AI design, but a key paragraph at the end about the need for an appropriate balance of both meshwork and hierarchy in all systems applies generally to all organizations:
+Much of the essay is about AI design and is probably not of interest to most people, but a key insightful paragraph at the end -- about the need for an appropriate balance of both meshwork and hierarchy in all systems -- applies generally to all organizations:

 "To make things worse, the solution to this is not simply to begin adding meshwork components to the mix.
 Indeed, one must resist the temptation to make hierarchies into villains and meshworks into heroes, not only because, as I said, they are constantly turning into one another, but because in real life we find only mixtures and hybrids, and the properties of these cannot be established through theory alone but demand concrete experimentation.
 Certain standardizations, say, of electric outlet designs or of data-structures traveling through the Internet, may actually turn out to promote heterogenization at another level, in terms of the appliances that may be designed around the standard outlet, or of the services that a common data-structure may make possible.
 On the other hand, the mere presence of increased heterogeneity is no guarantee that a better state for society has been achieved.
 After all, the territory occupied by former Yugoslavia is more heterogeneous now than it was ten years ago, but the lack of uniformity at one level simply hides an increase of homogeneity at the level of the warring ethnic communities.
 But even if we managed to promote not only heterogeneity, but diversity articulated into a meshwork, that still would not be a perfect solution.
 After all, meshworks grow by drift and they may drift to places where we do not want to go.
 The goal-directedness of hierarchies is the kind of property that we may desire to keep at least for certain institutions.
 Hence, demonizing centralization and glorifying decentralization as the solution to all our problems would be wrong.
 An open and experimental attitude towards the question of different hybrids and mixtures is what the complexity of reality itself seems to call for.
 To paraphrase Deleuze and Guattari, never believe that a meshwork will suffice to save us."